AhmedAttyah/pocket-direct-original-links/README.md

 ## Why i made this extension ?
 i was annoyed by getpocket.com interface, i had to click twice to load one more page (description)   to be able to click on original link, that was very annoying, and time consuming if you have many links.

-## How it works
+## How to Install

+* 1- clone this repositoty, then go to (chrome://extensions/) and check to enable developer mode on the top then click on load unpacked extension and choose the cloned project folder.

-you can [Download the Extension from here](https://dl.dropboxusercontent.com/u/1114321/pocket-direct-link-chrome-extension.crx) or clone this repoistory, then go to (chrome://extensions/) and check to enable developer mode on the top, then drag .crx file into this tab, and click add, you will a blue correct image under the link when original link fetching is done.
+* 2- you can [Download the Extension from here](https://dl.dropboxusercontent.com/u/1114321/pocket-direct-link-chrome-extension.crx), then go to (chrome://extensions/) and check to enable developer mode on the top, then drag .crx file into this tab, and click add, and restart chrome, you will a blue correct image under the link when original link fetching is done.

 ## Screenshot
 ![extension screenshot](https://dl.dropboxusercontent.com/u/1114321/screenshot1.png)